 A guide from our partners at James Beard.

-Chef and Beard Award nominee Michael Cimarusti is a soldier in the fight for more sustainable seafood.
+Chef and winner of the 2019 James Beard ‘Best Chef: West’ award, Michael Cimarusti is a soldier in the fight for more sustainable seafood.

-Besides his two lauded fish-forward restaurants, Providence and Connie & Ted's in Los Angeles, Cimarusti has been heavily involved in sustainable sourcing start-up Dock to Dish and fishing industry watchdog Monterey Bay Aquarium’s Seafood Watch, and recently opened Cape Seafood and Provisions, a retail fish market.
+Besides his two lauded fish-forward restaurants, in Los Angeles, Cimarusti has been heavily involved in sustainable sourcing start-up Cape Seafood and Provisions, a retail fish market.